Arche Resonance Theory

 12.3 Definition: The Arche-Delta

-We define the Arche-Delta, denoted Delta0, as the equilateral triangle of cube roots of unity inscribed in the unit circle of the complex parameter space, generated by rotation through 2π/3, with no vertex distinguished from any other by any internal property of the structure.
+We define the Arche-Delta, denoted Δ0, as the equilateral triangle of cube roots of unity inscribed in the unit circle of the complex parameter space, generated by rotation through 2π/3, with no vertex internally privileged over any other.

-The Arche-Delta has three vertices, three edges, and a three-fold rotational symmetry that is simultaneously its minimal and its maximal symmetry.
-Minimal because fewer positions cannot close without introducing degeneracy or asymmetry.
-Maximal because each vertex already stands in an identical relation to every other, so no additional symmetry is available to add.
+The Arche-Delta has three vertices, three edges, and three-fold rotational symmetry.
+Its symmetry is minimal because fewer positions cannot close without degeneration.
+Its symmetry is maximal because every vertex already stands in the same relation to the others.

 12.4 What the Arche-Delta Carries

-The Arche-Delta is the minimal compossible configuration, the minimal non-degenerate closed figure in the complex parameter space, and the minimal structure that satisfies the PSR applied to rotational closure in two dimensions.
-It is all three of these things simultaneously, because these are not three separate conditions but one condition encountered from three different directions.
+The Arche-Delta is the minimal compossible configuration.
+It is also the minimal non-degenerate closed figure in the complex parameter space.
+It is the smallest structure satisfying the PSR when rotational closure in two dimensions is taken seriously.
+These are not separate achievements.
+They are one result encountered from different angles.

 12.5 The Three-Fold Structure as Geometric Seed